Wood Floor Staining

 Solid Oak Flooring Staining

 Oak wood flooring is definitely one of the most popular wood flooring options on the market, this is why you can stop it in the majority of European households.
 Oak wood species come in two categories from two types of trees - red oak and white oak.
-As the names suggest, materials sourced from the different tree species come with different natural colouring.
-While white wood comes with a lighter natural colour and it is perfect for wood floor staining in light or mid-brown colours, red oak has distinctive pinkish undertones, which allows staining in brownish and reddish shades.
+As the names suggest, materials sourced from different tree species come with different natural colouring.
+While white wood comes with a lighter natural colour and is perfect for wood floor staining in light or mid-brown colours, red oak has distinctive pinkish undertones, allowing staining in brownish and reddish shades.

 No matter if it comes to white or red oak, both wood species are great for staining and their structure allows for different types of products to be absorbed evenly and create intensive colour and uniform covering.
 An oak wood flooring allows a lot of great opportunities for wood floor staining, a wide choice of shades that can be achieved and different staining products that can be used.

 Engineered Oak Flooring Staining

 Engineered flooring comes with the thickness of a real wood top layer from 3 to 6 mm.
 Restoration of engineered flooring with a 3 mm top layer is not recommended.
 Due to refinishing of the floors with a machine, unevenness in the level of the floors or the planks may cause in some areas the top layer to be sanded deeper than other areas.
 Applying the lightfast stain and sealing the floors may result in a patchy effect on the floors.

-Therefore, it is recommended engineered floors with a 3-mm top layer be sealed with clear sealant only, or use of hardwax-oil colours instead.
+Therefore, it is recommended that engineered floors with a 3-mm top layer be sealed with clear sealant only, or use hardwax-oil colours instead.

 Maple Flooring Staining